1st/obsidian-auto-link-title/README.md

-# Obsidian Auto Link Title
+# Obsidian Plugin for Auto-Load a Link Title
 ![Auto linking example](auto-link-title.gif)

 ## What the difference to the original implantation?